aloccid-iata/one-record-demonstrator/README.md

    - The base url of the server (to use the NE:ONE server of these image use http://localhost:8080 or 8081.
 To use the Ops UI server input http://localhost:4081 or 5081 or 6081)
    - A OIDC token (for NE:ONE you can use the get a token section while for Ops Ui server just put a random character)
 6. Click on ADD
-7. Now the Ops UI can interact with external servers
+7. Now the ONExplorer can interact with external servers

 ## Add NE:ONE server into NE:ONE Play